DLR Portal

 • especially two 6-axis force-torque wrist sensors (a stiff strain-gauge-based and a more compliant optical one)

-• grasping force control,
+• tactile arrays for grasping force control,

 • an array of 9 laser-range finders,